What do the best audio cables sound like?

 Without tuning the brass and piano on the right have good detail but there is some blurring of information around the images making it less easy to ‘see’ into the mix.
 The same can be said for the guitar, flute and sax on the left.
 Some of the image outlines overflow a little making it more difficult to focus on their respective detail.

 If we now tune the audio cable with a 'Vibe' spacer in loop 5 (as counted from the source end of the cable) and we find these musical images snap into focus.

-Immediately Van Morrison's voice appears to have a better sense of outline, where he is in the studio, and the same goes for the piano on the right, which is now more distinct from the brass.
+Immediately Van Morrison's voice appears to have a better sense of outline and clarity and the same goes for the piano on the right, which is now more distinct from the brass.
 It is just easier to 'see' where the piano notes are coming from and to visualize the instrument itself.

 It is also easier to differentiate the notes from the drummer as he strikes the snare and top hat.
 Guitar and flute on the left are more separated.
 The dimensions of the soundstage are unchanged.
 The bass guitar still detailed but has more grip and edge and it has lost that soft edge.
 The 'Vibe' spacer has effectively improved the sense of perspective and precision across the soundstage, separated the images and allowed us to appreciate more of the detail that was already there.
-See diagram below with what the un-tuned cable might look like on the top and the ‘re-focused’ cable below it.
+These changes have come about not because the cable is acting as a tone control or adding its own character but allowing mid-band detail through from the hifi components.
+A visual representation of this is seen below, with what the un-tuned cable might look like on the top and the ‘re-focused’ cable below it.

 If this kind of audio presentation is what you are looking for then the best audio cables should be able to deliver it along with a host of other benefits.
 However, focus is not to everyone’s taste with some preferring a more involving, less analytical approach to their sounds and fortunately there is more in this audio system to explore, which we will do in the next article, Part 2-Soundstage presentation.